 - a.
 Revise the Emergency Operations Plan to align with Presidential Policy Directive Eight: National Preparedness, and meet the Emergency Management Accreditation Program planning standards. - b.
-Publish the Horry County Short-Term Recovery Plan and coordinate with the Area Recovery Council to prepare for the community long-term recovery planning process. - c.
-Develop the Preparedness Section of the Comprehensive Emergency Management Plan (CEMP) to include a county-wide training and exercise program, planning and resource management annex, public education and outreach annex, and a county-wide gap analysis of our resources. - d.
-Update the Horry County All-Hazards Mitigation Plan to include a newly required Threat and Hazard Identification Risk Assessment (THIRA) and incorporate all local jurisdictions to present a more cohesive mitigation strategy. - e.
+Continue to coordinate with the Area Recovery Council to prepare for the community long-term recovery planning process. - c.
 Publish a comprehensive, county-wide multi-year training and exercise plan that provides a strategy to accomplish the priorities described in the Homeland Security Strategy, achieve the core capabilities, and meet the EMAP training and exercise standard.